 Remember you can create your own channel to play with these things.
 Also remember that your IRC program may well have buttons and menus to allow you to change channel modes, voice/devoice people easily.

-There are some other things you can ask Xerxes about: try the "status", "access" and the "chaninfo" commands for instance.
+There are some other things you can ask Wendy about: try the "status", "access" and the "chaninfo" commands for instance.
 See the URL below to learn more about these if you want.

 Few golden rules for being an op in #sinister:

-If Xerxes ever does things that you're not sure about, please record a log of it and send it to me.
-He has several protection mechanisms (such as "flood protection") and may occasionally stop people who do crazy things like sending millions of lines to the channel at once, or changing nicknames too fast.
-Just let me know what he's up to.
+If Wendy ever does things that you're not sure about, please record a log of it and send it to me.
+She has several protection mechanisms (such as "flood protection") and may occasionally stop people who do crazy things like sending millions of lines to the channel at once, or changing nicknames too fast.
+Just let me know what she's up to.

 If you ever get really stuck and I'm not around, you can try the Undernet channel #cservice, where there are people who can help.
 It's very busy though and you should wait for replies.
 Only ever trust replies there from someone who's an op in #cservice.
 Never ever hand out your password to anyone, if someone asks for it they aren't genuine and want to steal your baby and eat it.

-Please take a look at the Cservice website at:
+Please take a look at the Cservice "ChanOP" guide at:

 It contains the stuff above plus lots more - please read it before asking me stuff as I'll get swamped!
 All people receiving this messages will have been added at "userlevel 100" for reference in reading these pages.
 There are some other docs at

 That's it really - let me know if you've read all this and are still confused.
 But please have a good read first.
 And if you ever decide you don't want to be an op and can't be bothered with all this please let me know.